ConnectedSystems/connectedsystems.github.io/_posts/2020-01-17-New-stack-for-integrated-modelling-benchmarks.md

 title: A new language stack for integrated modelling - Some unscientific benchmarks
 ---

-In the previous post I spoke of finding a new language to include in my primary toolbox, so to speak.
+In the previous post I spoke of finding a new language to include in my toolbox.
 Here, I'll briefly introduce the ones I've looked at.
 Before I begin, note that I sometimes add the suffix "lang" to the names of programming languages (e.g. `R` vs `Rlang`).
 This is a now widespread convention as the name may have other common usages (useful especially in Google searches).

 You may ask why not stick with any one of the existing languages, like C++ or Fortran?